New Jersey is an equitable distribution state. This means that marital property is not always divided equally. Rather, it is divided equitably.

 In accordance with New Jersey’s Equitable Distribution Statute, courts will consider the following factors when an asset is identified as a marital asset that is to be divided:

-Contact Tomasella and Associates, L.L.C for a consultation if you have any questions regarding specific assets acquired during your marriage that requires the expertise of our Hackensack family law attorneys.
+Contact Tomasella and Vacca, L.L.C for a consultation if you have any questions regarding specific assets acquired during your marriage that requires the expertise of our Family Law Attorney Hackensack NJ.